linpengcheng/PurefunctionPipelineDataflow/README.md

   and standardized and unified financial statements reflect financial status and operating results.
   From a financial point of view, the entire continuously operating enterprise is a `pure function pipeline "cash flow" system based on the warehouse/workshop model`.

+  The role of the model: With this model, it can be like medical angiography, It can be found whether the blood vessel is hardened, narrowed, occluded, whether there is thrombosis, etc., whether it is necessary to perform vascular stent placement, vascular bypass, thrombus removal and other treatments.
+  It can discover business management problems in a simple and intuitive way, provide directions for improving management, and introduce the best optimization algorithms for computer science.

   - Standardized products: currency, general equivalent
   - Warehouse: